Need helps for reluctant high school readers and writers? We’ve got them!

 They must read books, but don’t kill the book with busywork.
 Concentrate on the experience, discussion work, and take-aways.
 (7Sisters Literature Study Guides are perfect for this: no busywork, adaptable, inspirational.)

 They must write, but don’t kill the writing with useless copywork and non-necessary busywork.
 You can still cover each year’s writing requirements (essays, research papers, creative writing) in an incremental format.
-(Take a look at Literature and Composition Parts A and B for a full-year of literature and writing guides that encourage and inspire with NO busywork- and adaptable to student needs.)
+(Take a look at our ELA bundles for a full-year of literature and writing guides that encourage and inspire with NO busywork- and adaptable to student needs.)

 They must do vocabulary, but reluctant students are not going to thrive on endless hours of memorization.
 Try making the vocabulary lists in their study guides into a family game: discuss the words together then incorporate them the week into family conversations (the more silly and contrived the better).